-You can tour a couple of them.
+You can tour only one of them.
 The rest are private homes not open to the public, but that won't stop you from driving by and getting a look at them from the street.

 Others are in an elegant area of Pasadena that any architecture lover will enjoy.

 Anderton Court Shops

-These shops are a little-known Wright design and not widely recognized as one of his better works.
-Its look is far from original, but you can still see hints of the towers he used in other structures.
+The Rodeo Drive shops called Anderton Court are a little-known Wright design and not widely recognized as one of his better works.
+Multiple modifications obscure the original facade, but you can still see hints of the tower designs he repeated in other structures.

 More Frank Lloyd Wright Sites in the Los Angeles Area